ULL-prompt-engineering/langchain-mini/README.md

 Question: ${question}
 Thought:
 ```

+Notice the `Thought:` field at the end.
+This is where the LLM will write its thoughts.

 The template is first filled inside the function `answerQuestion` with the information of the `question`
 and the available `tools`: